deanwampler/programming-scala-book-code-examples/README.markdown

 Note the `+test` example.
 It looks at a property named `crossScalaVersions` in the build file, `build.sbt` to know which versions of Scala to use.
 The `+` can be used for any task, although for some it will make little sense.
 Similarly, the `~` prefix causes the task to be run continuously each time source code changes are saved.
 This promotes continuous TDD (test-driven development) is one of my favorite features!

-Exiting from SBT, you can run the script files manually at the console/terminal prompt.
+Outside of SBT, you could, in principle, run the script files manually at the console/terminal prompt.

-    scala foo.sc
+    scala src/main/scala/.../foo.sc

-Some examples require code that has been compiled and some may require additional arguments, either to pass to `scala` or to the script itself.
-The book and the comments in the files themselves will provide the details.
+However, many of the scripts require other project code that has been compiled (which is in `target/scala-2.11/classes`) and occasionally third-party libraries that are part of the project dependencies.

 For example, if build artifacts are required on the class path, use the following command from the *root* directory of the distribution:

-    scala -classpath target/scala-2.11/classes /path/to/foo.sc
+    scala -classpath target/scala-2.11/classes src/main/scala/.../foo.sc

-As configured, the build defaults to Scala 2.11.X.
-Hence, SBT directs compiled output to `target/scala-2.11/classes`.
+Usually, the best way to run the scripts is to start `sbt` and run `console` to start the Scala REPL with all the dependencies added to the classpath.
+Then, use the REPL `:load src/main/scala/.../foo.sc` to load and run the script.

 ## Feedback ##